Knoblauchpilze/maze/README.md

 };
 ```

-The idea is that for one cell we have to be able to uniquely identify a fe properties that can then be used during the generation.
+The idea is that for one cell we have to be able to uniquely identify a few properties that can then be used during the generation.

 #### inverted